Skip to main contentSkip to footer

 Making these improvements is a vital part of building the Bee Network: Greater Manchester’s joined-up transport network, helping us to make journeys more reliable, safer and more sustainable.

 In autumn 2024 nearly 2,000 people responded to a survey, with residents having their say on improving journeys around Manchester.
+Working together TfGM and Manchester City Council have listened to this feedback.
+We have looked at how we can make improvements on select routes, starting with Oldham Road A62.

 Find out more about previous engagement.